 In early 2009 she turned much of the distribution of this paint line over to Go Green World Product, LLC in Phoenix AZ. who was much better positioned for distribution of this product.
 In mid 2009, she was forced to file for bankruptcy and elected to sell all exclusive rites to her trademark and the renaissance premium paint line over to Go Green World Products, LLC; now making Go Green World Products, LLC the sole manufacture and distribution controller of this paint line.

 After much research the owner of Go Green World Products, LLC (GGWP) found that there were many issues with the paint line and many statements that were made, were incorrect.
 So GGWP set out to figure out if it were cheaper to reformulate or correct all documentation and re-market the brand.
-It was found to be cheaper to correct the line to match what was being marketed.
-So GGWP worked with a highly respected and renowned chemist and formulator Mr. Tom Rowls of New Century Coatings an R&D company specialized in green coating technologies.
+It was determined to be cheaper in correcting the paint line to match what was being marketed.
+So GGWP was introduced to and worked with a highly respected and renowned chemist and formulator Mr. Tom Rowls of New Century Coatings, an R&D company specialized in green coating technologies.
 Mr. Rowls first found out that the smell issue that occurred occasionally was actually attributed to the underlying paints, in that some commercial paints were of high in chemical content and due to how paints are engineered; these chemicals were reacting with the alkali in the Alkyd resin.
 So the issue was how to stop this. .
 There really was no simple way.

 Note that the AgriPrimer is nothing more than the Agri-Paint and is still available and shipped when ordering the Green Planet Paints® primer.
 The old Alkyd Primer will no longer be offered due to its many issues.
 So although the order page showed the old label, the customer will be getting the AgriPrimer.

-In addition to all the above, GGWP will now be offering Concrete and Wood natural penetrating stains and a Natural clear Sealers.
+In addition to all the above, GGWP will now be offers Concrete and Wood natural penetrating stains and a Natural clear Sealers; both are in the process of being added to the web site soon.
 These will be under the name AgriStain and AgriPrep Sealer.
-All of these are offered now and we hope to be adding them to the web site soon.
+All of these are offered now upon request.
 We are in the process of making up the labels and colors to be offered as well as getting photography work completed.
-We are also working on craft paints, water colors and many other things.
+We are also working on the craft paints, water colors and many other things.
 We are also above the requirements for Bio-preferred and exceed all mandates on coatings around the world.
-GGWP now offers a new cement micro topping called AgriCrete Overlayment.
+GGWP also now offers a new cement micro topping called AgriCrete Overlayment.
 This is an Eco friendly semi flexible cement that can be applied to almost anything.
 AgriCrete can be stained or colored prior to mixing up the recycled and non recycled materials.
-Last, we make our own colorant systems under the name of AgriColors and contains no petrochemical materials.
+Last, we make our own colorant systems under the name of AgriColors and all of these contain no petrochemical materials.